davbol/agenticAIshenanigans/pages/article.md

 # Get the task result
 result1 = a2a_client.wait_for_task_result(task1.id)
-print(result1) #> Successfully created product 'SuperWidget' with ID 12345.
+print(result1) #> Successfully created product 'Dark Cloud Running Shoe' with ID 12345.

 # 2) Now, the agent remembers the last product.